mailchimp/content-style-guide/12-writing-for-accessibility.html.md

 Write short sentences and use familiar words.
 Avoid jargon and slang.
 If you need to use an abbreviation or acronym that people may not understand, explain what it means on first reference.

-### Be mindful of visual elements

-Aim for high contrast between your font and background colors.
-Tools in the resources section should help with picking accessible colors.

-Images should not be the only method of communication, because images may not load or may not be seen.
-Avoid using images when the same information could be communicated in writing.

 ### Use alt text

 The alt tag is the most basic form of image description, and it should be included on all images.
 The language will depend on the purpose of the image: